Madeleine of Hyperborea

 “And who are you to judge sanity?”

 The robin darts across the balcony and lands on the back of a sofa.
-When it finishes howling with laughter and wiping its eyes with a wing it says, “I haven’t had such fun … or diarrhoea … in ages.
+When it finishes screeching with laughter and wiping its eyes with a wing it says, “I haven’t had such fun … or diarrhoea … in ages.
 Pity I ran out really…” Catching its breath the robin looks from Madeleine to Cadwallader.
 “Do something!
 The Donna’s gone into hiding and I’m in around fifty places at once.”

 Cadwallader twirls his moustache.
 “Would it be possible to clarify that a little?”